Skip to content

 • num_points (can be modified at post-processing level)

-Number of energy points used by the post-processing tool to output the density of states.
+Number of energy points used by the post-processing tool to output the dos and other target functions.

 • energy